 Many people also use a cola or 7-Up in their marinade.
 If you've used these drinks before, by all means, go for it.
 Although these soft drinks aren't usually used in Korean marinades, the acidity in these liquids can be a useful trick if you don't have at least four hours to marinate the meat.
 Avoid this dilemma altogether by marinating the meat overnight or on a weekend when you know you'll be around all day.

-- 4 tbsp of chopped garlic (about three cloves)
+- 4 tbsp chopped garlic (about three cloves)

-- 1 tsp of pepper, or more depending on your taste.
+- 1 tsp pepper, or more depending on your taste.

 To begin, you'll need to mix the marinade until the sugar and honey are dissolved and evenly distributed throughout.
 If you have diabetes or another medical condition that requires you to watch your blood sugar, you can tweak the amount of sugar and honey in the marinade, or leave the amounts the same and be sure to measure your blood sugar at the appropriate point after your meal.
 Also, if you don't have access to the rice wine, a splash of dry white wine will also work well here.
 Alternatively, visit a specialty store for rice wine or search for the ingredient online and buy it from an Internet retailer.